peterjakubowski/Cats-At-The-Met/README.md

 # Cats At The Met

-This project explores cats in artwork at The Met by analyzing the Metropolitan Museum of Art's Open Access dataset.
+This project explores cats in artworks at The Met by analyzing the Metropolitan Museum of Art's [Open Access](https://github.com/metmuseum/openaccess) dataset.
 It consists of two main components: an Exploratory Data Analysis (EDA) of "cat" artworks in the collection, and a Test-Driven Development (TDD) framework for querying a local SQLite database of this artwork data.

 ## Project Overview